zth/vscode-reasonml-graphql/README.md

 ## WIP/Coming soon

 - Specific GraphQL validation rules for `graphql_ppx` and `ReasonRelay` for the language server integration.
 Read: Validations will include custom directives defined by each framework, and for `ReasonRelay` validation will be provided for most (if not all) special Relay rules in GraphQL.
-- Commands/snippets for inserting new operations into document.
 - Figure out bundling to reduce size.

 ## Background, vision and contributing